Klobuchar Surged in New Hampshire. Can She Make It Count?

 Unlike the other leading contenders in the race, Klobuchar is the only candidate who is not getting extra help from a super PAC or outside group, which can raise and spend unlimited sums so long as they do not coordinate advertising spending decisions with the candidate they support.

-In contrast, a super PAC called Unite the County has spent over $6 million on advertising amplifying Biden’s message.
-The group VoteVets has spent a minimum of $1.6 million on ads backing Buttigieg, according to the Federal Election Commission.
-Sanders, too, has drawn support from a network of “dark money” nonprofit groups, which don’t have to reveal their donors and won’t have to disclose full spending figures until after the election.
-And Warren is backed by the Progressive Change Campaign Committee, which is not operating a super PAC to support her but serves as a surrogate voice and routinely attacks Buttigieg and Biden.

-Much of Klobuchar’s support, meanwhile, comes from donors in her home state of Minnesota, who account for the lion share of her presidential fundraising, according to campaign finance disclosures, which only provide information about donors who give over $200.
+Much of Klobuchar’s support has come from donors in her home state of Minnesota, who account for the lion share of her presidential fundraising, according to campaign finance disclosures, which only provide information about donors who give over $200.
 She also supplemented her presidential run with a $3.5 million transfer from her Senate campaign account, records show.

-Klobuchar is scheduled to be in Nevada starting Thursday, when she will participate in a town hall sponsored by the League of United Latin American Citizens.

 Burnett reported from Chicago.
 Associated Press reporters Brian Slodysko and Hannah Fingerhut in Washington and Michelle Price in Las Vegas contributed to this report.